 Jingjing Zhang is an Associate Professor of Economics at the UTS Business School.
 The unifying theme of her research is applying experimental methods to design better institutions for voting and committee decisions, rent-seeking contests, resource allocations, collective decision-making under risk, auctions, and matching.
 She has published in top journals including The Economic Journal, Games and Economic Behavior, Experimental Economics, etc..
-She was awarded grants from the U.S. National Science Foundation, Swiss National Science Foundation, UTS Business research grant, etc. She is the Director of the UTS Behavioral Lab.
+She was awarded grants from the Australian Research Council, U.S. National Science Foundation, Swiss National Science Foundation, etc. She is the Director of the UTS Behavioral Lab.
 For more information, please check out her Personal website.

 Can supervise: YES